OSGConnect/TOREVIEW-tutorial-namd/README.md

 ## Job execution and submission files

 The file `namd_run.submit` is the HTCondor job submission file.
 Here, we focus on the HTCondor file transfer mechanism relevant for this NAMD simulation example.
-The key word `transfer_input_files`  specifies what input files  are transferred from the login machine to the remote worker machine (where the jobs are being executed).
+The key word `transfer_input_files`  specifies which input files  are transferred from the login machine to the remote worker machine (where the jobs are being executed).
 In the `namd_run.submit` file, the option

 	transfer_input_files = ubq_gbis_eq.conf, ubq.pdb, ubq.psf, par_all27_prot_lipid.inp # list of input files needs to be transferred to the worker machine before.